A conjecture on the Crazy Knight's Tour Problem: A restriction of the Crazy Knight's move function

-\end{prop} \begin{proof} If $d \not \in E$, then the application of the Crazy Knight's move function on the cell $(d,d)$ results in the $(d+n-(k-1),d+n-(k-1))$-th cell of $A$, that is the cell having row and column indexes equal to $\Theta(d)$, hence $\pi CN_{R,C}|_{D_1}(d,d) =\Theta(d) =S_D(d)$.
-If $d \in E$, then the Crazy Knight's move function maps the cell $(d,d)$ to the diagonal $D_2$ of $A$.
-Then, in order to return to the main diagonal $D_1$ we first need to traverse $k-1$ rows such that their relative indexes belong to $E$, that corresponds to the map $\Omega$; we then arrive to the $(k-1)$-th diagonal, and by applying $s_c s_r^{-1}$ we return to the main diagonal.
-This last operation corresponds to an application of the map $\Theta$, thus the statement follows. \end{proof}
+\end{prop} \begin{proof} If $d \in E$, then the Crazy Knight's move function maps the cell $(d,d)$ to the diagonal $D_3$ of $A$.
+Then to return to the main diagonal $D_1$, we first need to traverse $k-1$ rows such that their relative indexes belong to $E$, which corresponds to the map $\Omega$; we then arrive at the $(k-1)$-th diagonal, and by applying $s_c s_r^{-1}$ we return to the main diagonal.
+This last operation corresponds to an application of the map $\Theta$, and thus the statement follows.